zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 14. Press **Enter** to use an empty passphrase, and re-enter it to confirm.

     > **Note**: The use of an empty password is done only for simplicity in this hands-on lab.
-This not recommend for actual environments.
+This is not recommended for actual environments.

 15. Copy the location into which your public key has been saved.